 Kyoto Food Tour - From Pickled Vegetables to Sweet Japanese Treats

-Marcin Tatarczuk is a PhD Candidate at Kyoto University, studying Folk culture in contemporary Japan.
-Marcin's PhD studies are a continuation of his Master's thesis, which he also completed in Kyoto.
-His studies focus on the Depictions of Japanese Otherworld and Buddhist Hell, but also usage of these traditional motifs in present day Japan's culture and tourism.
-Marcin also has a Master's degree in Japanese studies at Warsaw University, Poland.
+Marcin is a Ph.D.
+Candidate at Kyoto University, studying Folk culture in contemporary Japan.
+Marcin's Ph.D. studies are a continuation of his Master's thesis, which he also completed in Kyoto.
+His studies focus on the depictions of Japanese Otherworld and Buddhist Hell, but also usage of these traditional motifs in present-day Japan's culture and tourism.
+Marcin also has a Master's degree in Japanese studies from Warsaw University, Poland.
 There he specialized in Japanese folklore, ancient culture, religion and history.
-He published a book "Kaidan - Strange Tales of Edo period" (2011) in which he introduces Japanese ghosts, demons and goblins in 17-18th Century Japan.
-He also co-wrote "The Culture of Heian Imperial Court" (2008) about Japanese culture in 9th and 10th Century.
-Marcin has a wide knowledge of Japan, starting from its history, folklore and religion, through its politics, post war society, but also has interest in its more recent pop culture and media.
-In his spare time he enjoys walking through Kyoto’s streets rediscovering its secrets.
-He also enjoys riding his Kawasaki motorcycle seeking more remote and hidden places.
+He published the book "Kaidan - Strange Tales of Edo period" (2011) in which he introduces Japanese ghosts, demons and goblins in 17th- &18th-century Japan.
+He also co-wrote "The Culture of Heian Imperial Court" (2008) about Japanese culture in the 9th and 10th Centuries.
+Marcin has a wide knowledge of Japan, starting from its history, folklore and religion, through its politics and post-war society, but also has an interest in its more recent pop culture and media.
+In his spare time, he enjoys walking through Kyoto’s streets rediscovering its secrets.
+He also enjoys riding his Kawasaki motorcycle, seeking more remote and hidden places.
 Marcin has lived in Kyoto for 10 years.